mseminatore/ann/README.md

-# ann
+# libann

 The goal of this library is to provide a compact, light-weight, portable library of primitives that can be used for training and evaluating Neural Networks.
+The code is written in ANSI C for portability.
+It is compiled and tested regularly on Windows (x86 and x64) and Mac OSX (Intel and Mx).

 There are two main components to the library.
 The first is a lightweight Tensor library, `tensor.c`.
 The second is a minimal training and inference runtime, `ann.c`.